adahn6/coalition/FAQ.md

 There are plenty of deck archetypes that would run, as one example, [Celestial Colonnade](https://scryfall.com/card/uma/238/celestial-colonnade) or its equivalents to get around the affiliation restrictions.
 Keeping those restrictions as wide as possible mean that the everyone, no matter what deck archetypes they're trying to build, has to pay close attention to the affiliation choice and what cards it enables or disables.

 ### Why not have affiliation restrictions build similarly to color identity, where any card can be run as long as the type as mentioned on the coalition leader?
-The restriction of a single affiliation is much more straightforward to understand and parse.
+The restriction of a single affiliation is much more straightforward to understand.

 ### Why can't I choose Human affiliation for my deck?
 Primarily, because Humans have the most cards printed by quite a large margin.
 This gap (almost 4x the second most printed types, and 10x or more for many others) creates a incentive to choose them simply for maximum deckbuilding options.
 This incentive goes against the spirit of the format's deckbuilding and is thus banned.
 But additionally, many creature types have intentional mechanical synergies-- Humans lack this and are much closer to a default creature type.